Euro hits fresh nine-year low on expectation of ECB action

 "Any number above 200,000 should keep the broad dollar strength trend in place," said Yujiro Goto, a currency strategist at Nomura in London.

-Rallying global stock markets .MIWD00000PUS on Thursday contributed to the yen's decline, said BBH's Chandler.
+Rallying global stock markets on Thursday contributed to the yen's decline, said BBH's Chandler.

 (Additional reporting by Anirban Nag in London; Editing by James Dalgleish and Diane Craft)